 Sleep is a luxury in our modern, technologically-crazed world.
 We have so many tech distractions that it is hard for us to get some well-deserved R&R when we get home after a day of going after our personal pursuits.
 Most adults are overworked and stressed out from the daily grind that all they want to do when they get home is to sleep, but unfortunately, it isn’t as easy as it seems.

 Sleep disorders can be the bane of some people’s existence.
 Imagine tossing and turning each night until the wee hours of the morning because no matter how you will yourself to sleep, you can’t.
 Other times, the awful loud snoring of your partner keeps you up all night.
+If the latter, you’re really going to want to check out ZQuiet.
 And it’s even scarier for the person with sleep apnea because of the occasional pauses in their breathing that is quite deadly, if you ask me.

 Sleep apnea is a serious condition in which you repeatedly stop breathing or have shallow breaths while you sleep.
 When this happens, you may snore loudly or making choking noises as you try to breathe.
 Your brain and body become oxygen-deprived, and you may wake up.
 This may happen a few times a night, or in more severe cases, hundreds of times during the night.

 More than 18 million American adults have sleep apnea, and many cases are undiagnosed.

 Main types of sleep apnea

 Obstructive sleep apnea.
 This is the more common form, which occurs when throat muscles relax.
 When the muscles relax, your airway narrows or closes as you breathe in, and you can’t get an adequate breath.
 This may lower the level of oxygen in your blood.

 Your brain senses this inability to breathe and briefly awakens you from sleep so that you can reopen your airway.
 This awakening is usually so brief that you don’t remember it.